open-web3-stack/boka/README.md

   - Provide the database interface for the blockchain node.
 Used by `Node`.
 - Networking
   - Provide the networking interface for the blockchain node.
 Used by `Node`.
+- PolkaVM
+  - The PVM implementation.
+- Codec
+  - The JAM codec implementation.
 - Utils
   - Provide the common utilities for the blockchain node.